madderle/Capstone-Realtime-Streaming-Analytics/README.md

 The goal of this project is twofold:
 1. Set Up a production ready analytics system using AWS.
-2. Use sentiment analysis of tweet to predict stock prices.
+2. See if there is a relationship between Stock sentiment and movement in the price of the stock.
+This is the first part of the problem.
+Once this relationship is establish, then the next step is to figure out how to make money.

 ## Application Features
 1. Data Sources turn on and off with the start and end of the market day.